DeMo900/password-manager/README.md

 ### 🟩specs
 - ⭐Create an account or enter with your google account
+- 🔥You get a user friendly error if you typed wrong data while loging in
 - ⭐Type your app name and the password length you want (minimum 6)
 - ⭐You get a list with your apps and their password feel free to copy and paste